Greg1806/greg1806.github.io/read_me_fpl.md

 * Feature encoding

 ### ML models
-* Decision taken to build 1 model for each position *(Defenders, Midfielders, Forwards and Goalkeepers)* as features have different importance for each groups
+* Decision taken to **build 1 model for each position** *(Defenders, Midfielders, Forwards and Goalkeepers)* as features have different importance for each groups
-* Baseline, LinearRegression *(incl. hyperparameter tuning)*, KNN Regressor, RandomForest Regressor
+* Baseline, LinearRegression *(incl. hyperparameter tuning)*, KNN Regressor, RandomForest Regressor; **LinearRegression over-performing other models; KNN and RF over-fitting to train set**

 ### Predictions
+* Use models fitted on '21/22 season to predict 1st half of '22/23 season; as previewed on validation set of '21/22 season **models seems to be struggling with predicting higher performance and tend to predict much lower values** *(which could work if ranking is still correct)*
+* Linear Programming applied to select team for first 3 gameweeks based on previous season and then each gameweeks based on points predicted
+  * Relatively poor performance of teams selected based on points prediction and linear programming due to bad models accuracy/performance

 <img src="images/airbnb_nulls_card.jpg?raw=true"/>
 <img src="images/airbnb_age.jpg?raw=true"/>
 <img src="images/airbnb_correlation.jpg?raw=true"/>

 ## Conclusion
 A. Overall many interesting findings on the key statistics behind FPL, however **given the nature of football it is hard to make accurate predictions only looking at historical data**